behica/behica.github.io/about/index.md

 title: About
 ---

-This is my as simple as possible base Jekyll theme.
+This site started on a simple as possible base Jekyll theme.

 In January of 2017, I began my apprenticeship in Bloc's full-stack web developer program.
 In a former life, I worked as a sales operations specialist focusing on data visualization, analytics, CRM building and process optimization.